Shrine of the Three Kings: Identity of the Three Magi

 Images of the three Kings are located in the bottom middle of the sanctuary, offering gifts in this order according to the Gospel of Matthew: gold, frankincense, and myrrh, to Mary on the throne holding infant Jesus.
-These ventured to Bethlehem from the east where Christ was born after seeing a star.
+These ventured from the east to Bethlehem where Christ was born after seeing a star.
 The identities of these Magi are in the order they appear on the shrine as golden figures: Caspar, Melchior, Balthasar.
 Melchior, shown on the shrine with a long beard, is the oldest of the three.
 He is King of Persia, and was given the gift of gold to give the Christ Child.
 Balthasar, depicted as an old Middle Eastern or Black man with African features on the shrine, was the King of Arabia or sometimes Ethiopia; he is giving the gift of myrrh to the Christ Child.
 Lastly, Caspar (or Gaspar) was the youngest of the three, and shown with a short beard on the shrine; he was given the gift of frankincense to give the Christ child.